Connecting a Set of Circles with Minimum Sum of Radii: A Polynomial-Time Approximation Scheme for CRA

-Thus, we now assume that no $m$-perfect cut exists for partitioning $\rho$, and that $\rho$ contains in its interior at least one circle.
-For a vertical line, $\ell_x$, through coordinate $x$, let $f(x)$ denote the length of the {\em $m$-span} of $\ell_x$ with respect to ${\cal D}$ and $\rho$: $f(x)=0$ if, within $\rho$, $\ell_x$ intersects at most $2m$ circles of ${\cal D}$; otherwise, if $\ell_x$ intersects $K>2m$ circles of ${\cal D}$ within $\rho$, then $f(x)$ is the distance (along $\ell_x$) from the first point, $a_m$, where $\ell_x$ enters into the $m$th circle, going from the top boundary of $\rho$ downwards along $\ell_x$, to the first point, $b_m$, where $\ell_x$ enters into the $m$th circle, going from the bottom boundary of $\rho$ upwards along $\ell_x$.
-Because $K>2m$, we know that $a_m$ is above $b_m$ and that there must be at least one circle of ${\cal D}$ whose intersection with $\ell_x$ is a proper subset of the {\em bridge segment} $a_mb_m$.
+For a vertical line, $\ell_x$, through coordinate $x$, let $f(x)$ denote the length of the {\em $m$-span} of $\ell_x$ with respect to ${\cal D}$ and $\rho$: $f(x)=0$ if, within $\rho$, $\ell_x$ intersects at most $2m$ disks of ${\cal D}$; otherwise, if $\ell_x$ intersects $K>2m$ disks of ${\cal D}$ within $\rho$, then $f(x)$ is the distance (along $\ell_x$) from the first point, $a_m$, where $\ell_x$ enters into the (axis-aligned) bounding box of the $m$th disk, going from the top boundary of $\rho$ downwards along $\ell_x$, to the first point, $b_m$, where $\ell_x$ enters into the bounding box of the $m$th disk, going from the bottom boundary of $\rho$ upwards along $\ell_x$.
+Because $K>2m$, we know that $a_m$ is above $b_m$ and that there must be at least one disk of ${\cal D}$ whose bounding box intersects $\ell_x$ is a subset of the {\em bridge segment} $a_mb_m$.
 We similarly define $g(y)$ to be the length of the (horizontal) bridge segment along a horizontal cut $\ell_y$ through coordinate $y$.

-We think of $f(x)$ and $g(y)$ as the cost of augmentation for the network ${\cal N}_\rho$ consisting of the union of circles, truncated within $\rho$, that are the boundaries of the circles ${\cal D}$; by adding segments (bridges) of length $f(x)$ (resp., $g(y)$), a vertical cut $\ell_x$ (resp., horizontal cut $\ell_y$) can be made $m$-perfect.
+We think of $f(x)$ and $g(y)$ as the cost of augmentation for the network ${\cal N}_\rho$ consisting of the union of disks, truncated within $\rho$, that are the boundaries of the disks ${\cal D}$; by adding segments (bridges) of length $f(x)$ (resp., $g(y)$), a vertical cut $\ell_x$ (resp., horizontal cut $\ell_y$) can be made $m$-perfect.

 We claim that we can charge off the lengths of the bridges that would suffice to augment the network ${\cal N}_\rho$ to make it $m$-guillotine, in the usual sense of an $m$-guillotine network (subdivision), as in \cite{m-gsaps-99}.
-Specifically, we argue that we can select cuts for which the bridge lengths ($m$-spans) can be charged off to the total length of the network (sum of the circle circumferences, which is $O(\sum_i r_i)$), showing that the sum of the bridge lengths is at most $(C/m)\sum_i r_i$.
+Specifically, we argue that we can select cuts for which the bridge lengths ($m$-spans) can be charged off to the total length of the network (sum of the disk circumferences, which is $O(\sum_i r_i)$), showing that the sum of the bridge lengths is at most $(C/m)\sum_i r_i$.